microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 </html>
 ```

-Now change `main.ts` to the following:
+Now change `main.ts` to update the page:

 ```ts
 import { sayHello, showHello } from "./greet";